The Theory of Economic Complexity: Relatedness and The Product Space

 Product space type networks are important in empirical work since they help capture information about an economy's productive structure that is specific to an economy and activity.
 Thus, they can be used to either model path dependencies, or to control for them in work looking at the impact of other factors in economic diversification\cite{boschma_institutions_2015,zhu_how_2017,huang_regional_2020,cortinovis_quality_2017}.\\

-Here we begin by focusing on a particular characteristics of the product space that was emphasized when it was introduced as a network nearly twenty years ago: the fact that the core of the product space, its most densely connected part, is composed of high-complexity activities\cite{hidalgo_product_2007}.\\
+Here we begin by focusing on a particular characteristic of the product space that was emphasized when it was introduced nearly twenty years ago: the fact that the core of the product space, its most densely connected part, is composed of high-complexity activities\cite{hidalgo_product_2007}.\\

-This is a characteristic that is true for networks derived from trade data, since networks derived from other data can have different forms.
-For example, networks connecting research fields based on citation patterns or co-authorships tend to follow a "ring" structure~\cite{guevara_research_2016,borner_design_2012}.
-Networks connecting skills based on the occupations that require them tend to follow a "dumbell" structure (two big clusters connected by a bridge)~\cite{alabdulkareem_unpacking_2018}.\\
+This is a characteristic that is particular to networks derived from trade data, since networks derived from other sources can have different forms.
+For example, networks connecting research fields based on citation patterns or co-authorships tend to follow a ``ring'' structure~\cite{guevara_research_2016,borner_design_2012}.
+Networks connecting skills based on the occupations that require them tend to follow a ``dumbbell'' structure (two big clusters connected by a bridge)~\cite{alabdulkareem_unpacking_2018}.\\

-We begin our exploration by of the structure of the product space implied by the single and multi-capability theory by estimating a measure of proximity, which is an estimate of the similarity between products.
-Unlike in the case of $ECI$, where we have a more strict definition based on a second eigenvector, measures of proximity, in both the economic complexity and recommender systems literature, tend to be more ad-hoc, since there are many ways to estimate similarity among pairs of activities.
-In \cite{hidalgo_product_2007}, proximity was introduced using the minimum of the conditional probability that two products are exported in tandem.
+We begin our exploration of the structure of the product space by estimating a measure of proximity, which is an estimate of the similarity between products.
+Unlike in the case of $ECI$, where we have a more strict definition based on a second eigenvector, measures of proximity, in both the economic complexity and recommender systems literature, tend to be more free.
+In \cite{hidalgo_product_2007} for instance, proximity was introduced using the minimum of the conditional probability that two products are exported in tandem.
 In our notation, this translates to:\\

-In \cite{neffke_how_2011} they use simply the number of activities that are common to two economies.
+In \cite{neffke_how_2011} proximity is simply the number of activities that are common to two economies.